 Interested leader candidates must submit proposals to the Overseas & Off-Campus Programs Committee (OOPC) in order to be considered.
-The call for applications to lead programs is typically made in the spring semester, with applications due October of the following academic year.
+The call for applications to lead programs is typically made in the spring semester, with applications due in October of the following academic year.
 In general, applications will be invited 2-3 years in advance of the scheduled program.
 Please fill out a leader application form from our website and email it to the current OOPC chair and Director of Overseas Programs.
 Application instructions and deadlines are posted on our website under Resources for Faculty and Advisors.
-Don't forget to choose the correct application, depending on whether you would like to apply to lead an existing program or one that is created by you.